-Positions offered on a labour market and workers preferences are here described by bit-strings representing individual traits.
-We study the co-evolution of workers and firm preferences modeled by such traits.
-Individual "size-like" properties are controlled by binary encounters which outcome depends upon a recognition process.
-Depending upon the parameter set-up, mutual selection of workers and positions results in different types of attractors, either an exclusive niches regime or a competition regime.
+Positions offered on a labour market and workers preferences are described here by bit strings representing individual traits.
+We study the co-evolution of workers and firms preferences modeled by such traits.
+Individual "size-like" properties are controlled by binary encounters whose outcomes depend upon a recognition process.
+Depending upon the parameter set-up, mutual selection of workers and positions results in different types of attractors, either an exclusive niches regime or a competition regime. © 2007 Elsevier B.V.
+All rights reserved.

-PACS: 89.65.-s Social and economic systems
+PACS: 89.65.-s